What is Spriggly's Beescaping?

 The first way to help is to ensure that you are not a part of the problem.

 For every pest there is a predator that's better than a pesticide.

-Never use pesticides if you can avoid them, try attracting other beneficial insects such as native ladybugs as ways to combat aphids and other pests.
+Never use pesticides if you can avoid them, try attracting other beneficial insects such as native ladybugs and hover flies as ways to combat aphids and other pests.
 If you must use pesticides, please only do so when the plant is not flowering and at night if possible to minimize direct contact with pollinators.
 Remember, some animals do pollinate at night so please be mindful of the animals in your region.

 The second way is to create an environment that supports pollinators.

 - Leave an area of your yard "wild" - meaning leave it untended as it would be naturally.
 For example leave logs that have fallen and keep areas of open dirt uncovered by mulch where able.

 - Provide man-made homes for pollinators such as native bee houses, bird houses, and bat houses.

 - Plant a pollinator garden that has flowers which bloom throughout the growing seasons.

 - Ensure that pollinators in your area have access to a water supply.
 If there is no natural water supply nearby, a shallow dish with pebbles and water will work, or consider a plant that can hold water for your pollinators such as a cup plant.